SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 Physical Annearance
-The Hurshuka (as they are known collectively - a singular member is a“l-iurshuk”) are large bipedalhumanoids, standing at about three meters tall and weighing around 250 kilograms.
+The Hurshuka (as they are known collectively - a singular member is a"l-iurshuk”) are large bipedalhumanoids, standing at about three meters tall and weighing around 250 kilograms.
 Being coldeblooded, they have no hair or fur, and the gender dificerences are subtle.
 Their most noteworthy feature is the